typicode/react-lodash/README.md

 > Lodash as React components

-__Note:__ it's an experiment for the moment, but you're welcome to give it a try and give feedback :)
+This project was created mostly out of curiosity and to explore some ideas.
+It's an experiment for the moment, but you're welcome to give it a try and give feedback :)

-## Why?

-This project was created mostly out of curiosity and to play with some ideas.

 ## Example